neuralinkcorp/neuralake/docs/user-guide.md

 ### Tables

-A table in Datarepo is a Python function that returns an `NlkDataFrame`.
+A table in datarepo is a Python function that returns an `NlkDataFrame`.
 An `NlkDataFrame` is a thin wrapper of the [polars LazyFrame](https://docs.pola.rs/py-polars/html/reference/lazyframe/index.html).
 Tables are the fundamental building blocks for accessing and querying data.
 Tables can be backed by [DeltaLake](https://delta.io/) tables, [Parquet tables](https://parquet.apache.org/), or pure Python functions.

 #### Delta Lake tables
 ```python